Ionizing/adom.202403069/README.md

    the couplings will be written to `NAC-50K.h5`

-2. Run NAMD at `50K/namd/single-electron` and `50K/namd/multi-electron` with similar processes shown in step 2 to step 4 of previous subsection.
+2. Run NAMD at `50K/namd/single-electron` and `50K/namd/multi-electron` with similar processes shown in step 2 to step 4 at 0 K.

 The process for 100 K is same as 50 K.